Joaquin Phoenix Chokes Up Talking About Brother River In Emotional Oscars Speech

 Joaquin Phoenix is really out here at the #Oscars lecturing us about how we oppress cows for their milk pic.twitter.com/LmOmqVMXME— Caleb Hull (@CalebJHull) February 10, 2020

-Though Joker has been criticized for its sympathetic portrayal of white male rage, it's nice to see Rivers using his time on-stage to acknowledge his privilege, and vow to be an agent for change.
+Though Joker has been criticized for its sympathetic portrayal of white male rage, it's nice to see Phoenix using his time on-stage to acknowledge his privilege, and vow to be an agent for change.

 But the most emotional moment came towards the end, when the actor choked up talking about his older brother River Phoenix, who died of a drug overdose outside a West Hollywood club in 1993.

 "When he was 17 years old, my brother wrote this lyric," Phoenix said.
-"He said: 'Run to the rescue with love and peace will follow.'"
+"He said: 'Run to the rescue with love, and peace will follow.'"

 River, also an actor, began his career at the age of ten, before breaking out in 1986's Stand By Me.
 He earned an Academy Award for Best Supporting Actor for his performance in 1988's Running on Empty, and co-starred with Keanu Reeves in My Own Private Idaho in 1991.